Probing topological relation between high density and low density region of 2MASS with hexagon cells

 \subsection{Zero offsets of the grid of cells}

-To investigate the uncertainties of the results, we use same method which Kiang (2004) used in Rhombic Cell Analysis.
-Obviously the present application of hexagon cell analysis revealed that $n_1$ and $\tau(m_1,m_2)$ results are highly sensitive to the exact placing of the grid of hexagon cells.
-Because when the galaxies are fixed, if the cells are moved it will get same galaxies to lie in different cells, we call it as the zero offset.
-We start our calculations by placing the centre of our zeroth cell (0, 0, 0) at galactic coordinates (0,0,0).
-What we found was that if we displace our entire grid of cells by an amount up to and including one unit of a0, in any combination of the three directions, then the resulting $n_1$ and $c$ will generally be different, but slightly.
-If we define the length of cell is 1, we simply consider 4 shifts which are (0, 0.5), (-0.5,0), (0.5,0), (0.5,0.5).
-The four shifts will be combined with the origin gridding to get average $n_1$ and $c$ value with stand deviation.
-Generally the shift will result in the unequal number of filled and empty cells, but it is very tiny (around 1/1,000), moreover, it makes more sense for us to keep the length of the cell rather than adjusting it to get equal number of filled and empty cells, so we fix the length of cells when we shift.
+To investigate the uncertainties of the results, we use the same method that Kiang et al. (2004) used in Rhombic Cell Analysis.
+Theoretically, hexagon-cell analysis is highly sensitive to the exact placing of the grid of hexagonal cells.
+If the lattice is displaced relative to the galaxies, then the galaxies will lie in different cells, which we call the zero offset.
+We start our calculations by placing the center of our zeroth cell (0, 0, 0) at Galactic coordinates (0, 0, 0).
+What we found was that if we displace our entire grid of cells by an amount up to and including one unit of $a_0$, in any combination of the three directions, then the resulting $n_1$ and $c$ will generally be different, but just slightly.
+We define the length of each cell as $1$ and simply consider four shifts: (0, 0.5), (-0.5, 0), (0.5, 0), (0.5, 0.5).
+The four shifts plus the original one will generate five lattices; they will be combined so we can calculate average $n_1$ and $\tau(m_1, m_2)$ values with standard deviations.
+Generally, the shift will result in an unequal number of filled and empty cells, but the discrepancy is very tiny (around 0.001).
+Moreover, it makes more sense for us to keep the length of the cell fixed rather than adjusting it to get equal numbers of filled and empty cells, so we fix the lengths of the cells when we shift them.